 Historical Villain Downgrade: Ace is certainly no hero but he is portrayed as a doting husband who only makes his wife wear a beeper after she tries to run off with their daughter.
 His real life inspiration Frank "Lefty" Rosenthal actually brutally beat his wife, openly cheated on her and humiliated her by buying other women more expensive gifts than her, yet was enough of a hypocrite to make her carry around a beeper so he knew where she was all the times.

-Historical Villain Upgrade: Geri McGee Rosenthal the real life inspiration for Ginger was a chip hustler so was no saint but in real life she used her money from hustling to support her sick mother, her sister's family and her daughter (with the real life Lester Diamond).
-She was known for her generosity, people in Vegas rave about what a great person she was, she was considered a loving mom and some of her actions are more understandable towards her husband when you consider that unlike in the film he was abusing her.
-The story about her tying her child to the bed game is not disproven but when you consider the source for it is Lefty given what we know about him it may not be reliable.
+Historical Villain Upgrade: Geri McGee Rosenthal, the real life inspiration for Ginger was a chip hustler and was no saint, but in real life she used her money from hustling to support her sick mother, her sister's family and her first daughter with the real life Lester Diamond.
+She was known for her generosity, people in Vegas rave about what a great person she was, and she was considered a loving mom, so her breakdown was due to the abuse from Lefty.
+The story about her tying her child to the bed game is not disproven, but so far has just Lefty's word for it.

 For one thing, a lot what happened in the film actually happened outside of Vegas.
 Given that the film is named Casino and plays the Vegas aesthetic for all it's worth, it's understandable that the filmmakers wanted to keep the action around there.
 And the movie does allude to things happening elsewhere, such as the mob bosses based in Kansas City.